padeir0/anu/readme.md

 proc F[&int] do nil;
 ```

-The following is a valid way to operate on references inside a `for each`:
+The following is a valid way to operate on references inside a `for`:

 ```
 proc main do